Cover Photo Image

 Scholarship Residency (formerly Writing Renewal Retreat) is a three-day retreat with a community of faculty scholars seeking renewal with their scholarship.
-Scholarship Residency programs are generally held in the fall and early summer with an open application period proceeding each.
+Scholarship Residency programs are generally held in the early summer and require an application.

-Faculty development research suggests that faculty retreats, away from campus, increase productivity and collaboration.
+Faculty development research suggests that faculty retreats, away from campus, increase productivity, collaboration, and sense of community.
 Research also suggests the positive physiological and psychological benefits that natural environments have on people of all ages, including faculty.
-Finally, research suggests that the use of contemplative practices, a core feature of this unique retreat, has positive influences on brain elasticity, resilience, focus, attention, and overall productivity.
-In addition to gratitude and feelings of connection, JMU faculty who attended past off-campus Scholarship Residency programs have reported significant productivity in terms of pages produced, grants written, and projects completed.
+Finally, the opportunity to reflect on your scholarly identity and connect with other scholars can provide a renewed sense of purpose and enthusiasm for scholarship.
+JMU faculty who attended past off-campus Scholarship Residency programs have reported significant productivity in terms of pages produced, grants written, and projects completed and a renewed sense of scholarly identity and community.

 Program Outcomes